Levity0/test/reports/Week3Report.md

   - Begin designing the look of the frontend using figma.
   - Begin developing front end code.
   - Update Living Document to meet requirments for Milestone 3.
+  - Complete Project Milestone 1 Pitch
 - Process and Issues:
   - Used Figma to design a basic front end design for our web applications layout, this is not yet complete due to busy schedule.
   - Start of front end developement was delayed in order for our team to get a better idea of the overall architecture of our web application.
   - Living Document sections were divied up and completed without issue.
+  - Finished and presented our web applications pitch.
+We receieved a lot of useful feedback.
 - Goals for Week 4:
   - Add the following subsections to the living document (3 days each):
     - Software Architecture
     - Software Design
+    - Coding Guidelines
     - Project Schedule
     - Test Plan & Bugs
     - Documentation Plan